 2. Phishing

-Phishing is a cyber attack in which the victim receives an email, text, or a phone call that manipulates them into divulging sensitive information or authorizing money transfers.
+Phishing is a type of cyber attack where the victim is manipulated into divulging sensitive information or authorizing money transfers through an email, text, or phone call.
 Phishing criminals rely on social engineering and exploit human psychology to deceive their victims.
 Attackers pose as trusted sources, colleagues, and authority figures, and induce a sense of urgency or fear in their targets, playing on their emotions.

 Over time, phishing has become more sophisticated.
 Spear phishing is a targeted phishing attack aimed at specific individuals.
 It involves sending customized emails that contain personal information about the targets, making them more convincing and difficult to recognize.
 Whale phishing is another form of focused phishing.
 It targets a high-ranking individual in an organization, whose high level of access or authority increases the rewards if the attack is successful.